 - Maintain human oversight: AI generates recommendations, but human expertise is still essential.
 Integrating “human in the loop” practices means project managers are reviewing AI outputs to ensure that they align with broader business objectives.

-- Support adoption with training and change management: Teams need confidence in AI-assisted workflows.
+- Implement change management strategies: Teams need confidence in AI-assisted workflows.
 Offer structured training, hands-on learning sessions, and ongoing support to encourage adoption across departments.

 - Continuously refine AI-driven processes: AI tools improve over time, but only with regular assessment and refinement.
 Monitor AI-driven actions, adjust automation rules, and incorporate feedback loops to improve decision-making accuracy.